lmgorman/CoTS-RNAseq/README.md

 # CoTS-RNAseq
 Bioinformatics analysis of RNA-seq data collected from corals (_Acropora hyacinthus_ and _Porites_ sp.) being eaten by CoTS in Moorea, French Polynesia during the 2023/24 CoTS outbreak.

-New study showing A. hyacinthus in French Polynesia and Mo'orea is likely Acropora turbinata<sup>1</sup>

 Four treatments:

 _Acropora hyacinthus_ eaten: 497R, 568R, 410R, 549R, 414R, 321R A, 581R, 370R